rfuzzo/MWSE/docs/source/events/playGroup.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 This event is triggered when an animation is about to be played.
+This happens after the `simulated` event.

 ```lua
 --- @param e playGroupEventData